Pytrader1x/DeepReinforcementLearning/Report.md

 3. [DQN Agent](https://github.com/Pytrader1x/DeepReinforcementLearning/blob/master/dqn_agent.py)

-The learning algorithm used is vanilla Deep Q Learning as described in original paper.
+The learning algorithm used is vanilla Deep Q Learning, DDQN was researched however the results weren't converging so focused on vanilla impletmentation.

 The input is the vector of states as show below: